waal70/deluge-synthstrom-linux-utils/README.md

 - **clean_write [PATH]**
 Delete non audio files and WAV samples Synthstrom Deluge might not be able to load.
 No backup!

-## archive_unused_recordings.rb

-### Platforms
-- Mac OSX, (Linux, Windows Shell)

-Script to remove unused samples on the Deluge SD Card currently only removes recordings
-`ruby archive_unused_recordings.rb`
-- recommended: create a backup of the SD Card first
-- place this script in the root dir of the SD card
-- all delete candidates are moved to the folder '_ARCHIVED', paths are preserved